jhamrick/original-nbgrader/README.md

 Author: Jessica B. Hamrick

-> Currently (as of 09/04/2014), this only works with a development
+> This only works with a development version of IPython (09/10/2014 or
-> version of IPython, as the grader functionality relies on a
+> later), as the grader functionality relies on a nbconvert
-> nbconvert preprocessor for executing cells, and being able to then
+> preprocessor for executing cells, and being able to then export to
-> export to the notebook format.
+> the notebook format.
+Additionally, there are some bugfixes in the
+> development version of IPython that affect nbgrader.

 See the [documentation](docs/index.md) for instructions on installation and usage.